Learning DFAs from Positive Examples Only via Word Counting: Experiments

 We implemented our algorithm in Gurobi \cite{gurobi} which we have used with a Python3 API.
 In Figure~\ref{fig:compare_symb_ILP}, we have plotted in blue dots the computation time of our ILP algorithm (y-axis) and the computation time of the symbolic algorithm (x-axis) on each 28 samples with $n=4$.
 Clearly, the ILP algorithm largely under-performs the symbolic algorithm .
 The situation is not significantly better for the case $n=6$ plotted as red stars\footnote{We only plotted the samples for which the ILP algorithm did not reach a full timeout (i.e., all 10 attempts timeout) before $n=6$.}.
 Overall, our ILP algorithm does not stand the comparison with the symbolic algorithm.
 We discuss below three possible reasons for this significant runtime difference.

 First, from a theoretical standpoint, the symbolic algorithm could asymptotically take exponentially many steps to terminate.
-This is why the ILP algorithm has better theoretical guarantees.
 However, in practice, the symbolic algorithm does not take many steps to terminate (around 20, in the worst case), and thus greatly outperforms our ILP algorithm.
 There could be some kinds of samples for which the symbolic algorithm takes much more steps to conclude, in which case the runtime difference could be much smaller.

 Furthermore, ILP solvers and SAT solvers internally use really different mechanisms: branch and bound for ILP solvers and DPLL for SAT solvers.
 It could be that in the case of these samples, DPLL works much better than branch and bound.
 This could be tested by implementing a binary search algorithm solving Task~\ref{task:counting} by querying SAT solvers.